 - *Tattoo dye used during the process is natural and hypoallergenic

-- A very natural appearance to the final makeup look is detected.
-Your semi-permanent makeup artist will use light strokes to tattoo pigment into superficial layers of your skin
+- *A very natural appearance to the final makeup look is detected.
+The semi-permanent makeup artist will use light strokes to tattoo pigment into superficial layers of the skin

 - *No downtime.
 The area of treatment might appear darker in color for the *first week or so, however, it fades quickly, and is not noticeable to others